Summary

 The total loss is L = L_s + λ · L_u.

-torch.no_grad()or gradients are stopped on q_u.
-You do not backpropagate through the pseudo-label target. - The confidence mask is element-wise.
-Early in training most unlabeled examples are ignored (they’re below threshold); as the model improves, more examples get pseudo-labels.
-This is natural curriculum learning.
+torch.no_grad(), or gradients are otherwise stopped on q_u.
+Backpropagation through the pseudo-label target is not permitted. - The confidence mask is applied element-wise.
+Early in training, most unlabelled examples fall below the threshold and are ignored.
+As the model improves, an increasing fraction of examples receive pseudo-labels.
+This produces a natural curriculum.

 Full PyTorch Implementation of FixMatch

-Here is a complete, runnable FixMatch implementation on CIFAR-10.
-It uses a simple WideResNet-style backbone and follows the original paper’s recipe closely enough to hit ~90%+ accuracy with 250 labels given sufficient training (the paper reports 94.93%).
-For illustration we’ll keep the training loop short; extend the number of epochs and iterations for full results.
+The following is a complete, runnable FixMatch implementation on CIFAR-10.
+It uses a simple WideResNet-style backbone and follows the original paper’s recipe closely enough to reach approximately 90%+ accuracy with 250 labels given sufficient training (the paper reports 94.93%).
+For illustration, the training loop is kept short; extending the number of epochs and iterations is required for full results.

 import math